 Revenue Used to deposit student loan payments of principal and interest.
 Payments from this account are made to investors for bond interest and to finance additional student loans.
 Surplus - Used to deposit excess funds from the revenue account and to finance additional student loans.
+Acquisition - Used to deposit initial funds at bond issuance and used to finance student loans.
 Debt Service Reserve - Used to reserve funds based on bond indenture requirements for potential deficiencies in the revenue account or the surplus account.